 Skill Overview

 In its match models, AdeptID uses skills directly associated with candidates and jobs and also infers skills based on job titles and education.
-AdeptID uses the skills taxonomy developed by Lightcast, a leading Labor Market Analytics provider.
-Skills are defined as “competencies at specific tasks or familiarity with specific subjects and tools acquired through education or experience.”
+Skills are defined as competencies at specific tasks or familiarity with specific subjects and tools acquired through education or experience.
+In AdeptID’s data model, industry certifications such as Six Sigma or CISSP are classified as a type of skill.

 Skill Schema